camunda-community-hub/zeebe-cherry-runtime/README.md

   For example, the OfficeToPdf worker produces a PDF document

 * it may produce some BPM errors.
-  If the conversion to a PDF document fails, a BPMN Error is thrown.
+  If the conversion to a PDF document fails, a BPMN ControllerPage is thrown.

 * Check out each collection and Runner to see the detail.